perticascatalin/Learning/MDA/project_report.md

 |HDL    |21.360    |
 |HGB    |31.500    |

-These models no longer overfit on "ok" and we get ~30% correct predictions on 20% of the competition's test data for our trial submission.
+These models no longer overfit on "ok" and we get ~30% correct predictions on 20% of the competition's test data for our trial submission (aggregating by patient).
+On the training dataset, the individual task predictions have an accuracy of 46%, while considering all the 3 measures correct as a hit, we get 8% accuracy (without aggregating by patient).

 ### 3. Further considerations